ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### NextCloud integration

-JusticeNode has created [an Extension](https://github.com/justicenode/files_external_ipfs) for the popular self-hosted cloud service NextCloud.
+[JusticeNode has created an extension](https://github.com/justicenode/files_external_ipfs) for the popular self-hosted cloud service NextCloud.
 This integration allows users to use IPFS as external storage.

 ### Deploy your website on IPFS